LaranjoTomas/Universe/Education/RSA/Everything.md

 - **Buffering at Intermediate Nodes:** When a route failure is detected, intermediate nodes buffer the pending packets that were in transit.
 This prevents immediate packet loss that would otherwise occur if packets were simply dropped.
 - **Adjusting Retransmission Timeout (RTO):** Simultaneously, the TCP sender doubles its retransmission timeout (RTO) value.
 This allows more time for a new path to be found before unnecessary retransmissions are triggered.
 - **Path Re-discovery:** The system makes use of special messages, such as localized query and reply, which are modified to carry TCP connection and segment information, to find a new path.

+TCP-BuS is explicitly designed to improve TCP performance in **wireless and ad-hoc networks where route failures are common**.
+The sources note that 6G will feature p2p relationships, which often imply ad-hoc network characteristics where route failures can occur
 ## QoS in UDP
 ### **IntServ-Like** Mechanisms
 - Resource reservation protocol estimates and reserves resources at each node on the path.